The Creative Field: a forum for emergence, play, & healing

 - Bayo Akomolafe, after Fernand Deligny

-For some, that might be thrilling.
-For others, daunting.
-Or perhaps this all still seems a bit abstract.
-If you wish to ~ experience ~ the field of emergence with me, I am hosting two introductory events this summer in Berkeley to play with these concepts in a more preliminary and accessible way.
+For some of you, this might feel thrilling.
+For others, daunting, or perhaps it’s still abstract.
+I am hosting two introductory events this summer in Berkeley to play with these concepts in a more preliminary and accessible way.

 You’re also always welcome to book a call with me to talk about this.